-Even Single Dose of CBD Resets Brain Function in Patients With Psychosis
+Even a Single Dose of CBD Resets Brain Function in Patients With Psychosis

 CBD works because it steers a wayward brain back toward neurotypical functioning, and away from psychosis.

-Although it’s long been thought to be a cause of psychotic activity, new research shows that cannabis actually improves brain function by reducing functioning abnormalities in the brain that cause psychosis.
+Although people have long thought it to be a cause of psychotic activity, new research shows that cannabis actually improves brain function by reducing functioning abnormalities in the brain that cause psychosis.

 The King’s College study went like this: Researchers recruited a group of young Brits, some of whom reported experiencing psychotic symptoms.
 They gave half the group a single dose of CBD while the others received a sugar pill.
 Then, they scanned their brains.